WPMedia/arc-themes-blocks/blocks/algolia-assortment-content-source-block/README.md

 # @wpmedia/algolia-assortment-content-source-block

 The Algolia assortment content source block allows you to display products from an Algolia index.
+See Algolia docs for more content info: https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#algolia-records

 ## ANS Schema

-See algolia for more content info: https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#algolia-records
+not applicable

 ## Configurable Params